perticascatalin/Research/RelationalPROG/3_exp_ideas.md

 #### 10.2 Program attributes as questions

 The cognitive process of designing a program to solve a problem is a highly complex task.
 Often times, it is a longer interactive process during which the solver has to ask a series of questions in order to arrive at the right programming technique and abstractions through meaningful decisions.
 Thus, the ability to ask meaningful questions seems to be a necessary component when trying to design a more general reasoning system.

-How are questions generated in a programming setup?
+To research how questions could be generated in a programming setup?

 ### 11. Directions in Program Induction

+#### 11.1 Latent Induction vs Code Synthesis

+#### 11.2 Specifications vs Input-Output Pairs

+#### 11.3 End-to-End Learning vs Intermediate Steps Prediction